esbanarango/ember-model-validator/README.md

     },
     chuncaluchoNumber: {
       length: { is: 10, message: 'this is not the length of a chuncalucho' }
     },
+    theMinimunmTwoNumber:{
+      length: {
+        minimum: {
+          value: 2,
+          message: 'please it has to be minimum 2 come on man!!'
+        }
+      }
+    },
     hugeName:{
       length: {